jeaye/blog.jeaye.com/_drafts/2017-02-28-clojure-apartments.md

                    enlive/html-resource))
 ```

 From there, it's possible to make queries on that data.
-For example:
+By inspecting the HTML
+in a browser, it's clear that each apartment listing is in a `<p>` tag and has a
+class of `result-info`.
+It's possible then, with Enlive, to pull out all
+entities which match that pattern:

 ```clojure
 ; Pull out just the rows of results from all of the HTML